Romchik38/site1/readme.md

 /auth/logout    destroy a session if userId was provided
                 redirect to /login/index
 /auth/register  register from check
 /auth/recovery  send a recovery link /auth/changepassword  check provided new password from /login/changepassword

+## Menu

+- static
+- dynamic
+- dto